port-labs/port-docs/docs/guides/all/manage-kubernetes-namespaces.md

 Once all of the above components are created, you will have a the necessary setup to run the workflow described in the [scenario overview](#scenario-overview).

-You can use this chaining mechanism to create complex workflows for many use-cases, that involve multiple actions and automations, enabling you to automate and streamline your DevOps processes.
+You can use this chaining mechanism to create complex workflows for many use-cases, that involve multiple actions and automations, enabling you to streamline your DevOps processes.